otienogeoffrey812/nodejs-openai-chatbot-api/README.md

 # nodejs-openai-chatbot-api

 # Description
-* A chatbot using openai using gpt-3.5-turbo model
+* A chatbot using openai gpt-3.5-turbo model

 # Technology and stack
 * Node